ExcelFunctions.net Logo

 ASINH( number )

-Where the number argument is the real number that you want to calculate the inverse sinh of.
-This can be input to the function either :
+Where the number argument is the real number that you want to calculate the inverse hyperbolic sine of.

-Column B of the spreadsheet below, shows examples of the Excel Asinh Function, used to calculate the inverse hyperbolic sine of three different values.
+The following spreadsheet shows the Excel Asinh Function, used to calculate the inverse hyperbolic sine of three different values:

 Formulas: